From Morn to Midnight (1920)

 Karlheinz Martin's "From Morn to Midnight"

-1920 brought an explosion of Expressionism to German films after the massive success of "The Cabinet of Dr. Caligari."
-Karlheinz Martin attempted to recreate the magic from that film by attempting a film that mirrored its minimalist set pieces.
-With "From Morn to Midnight," Martin was able to use stylized sets, like "Caligari" to demonstrate an avant-garde way of illustrating an abstracted environment around the character.
+1920 brought an explosion of Expressionism to German films following the massive success of "The Cabinet of Dr. Caligari."
+Karlheinz Martin attempted to recreate the magic of that film by creating a work that mirrored its minimalist set pieces.
+With "From Morn to Midnight," Martin used stylized sets, like those in "Caligari" to demonstrate an avant-garde approach to illustrating an abstracted environment around the character.

-The film is broken down into 5 acts.
-The 5 acts tell a story about a banker who suffers an exestential crisis.
-He begins to see skeletons in the faces of others.
-This makes him think about him impending death.
-On top of this, he gets sick and tired of his wife, daughter, and mother at home.
-So, he steals money from the bank and decides to spend the rest of the day being frivilous.
+The film is broken down into five acts.
+These five acts tell the story of a banker who suffers an exestential crisis.
+He begins to see skeletons in the faces of others, which makes him reflect on his impending death.
+Furthermore, he grows tired of his wife, daughter, and mother at home.
+So, he steals money from the bank and decides to spend the rest of the day living frivolously.

-The film sees an attempt at the representation of the Germany way of thinking after the war.
-When faced with the immediacy of death, the Germany people went into a state of abandonment and frivolity.
-This picture represents that frantic suppression.
+The film attempts to represent the Germany mindset after the war.
+Faced with the immediacy of death, the German people entered a state of abandonment and frivolity.
+This picture reflects that frantic suppression.

 Comments